 The RT7000 is modular and designed for mass-manufacture, allowing for easy transportation in standard 20' ISO freight frames and quick onsite installation, facilitating integration with existing waste management infrastructure.

 The RT7000 can process most types of plastics that are not routinely recycled, such as:

-- soft and flexible packaging (e.g. films)
+- Soft and flexible packaging (e.g. films)

-- multi-layered and laminated plastics (e.g. crisp packets)
+- Multi-layered and laminated plastics (e.g. crisp packets)

-- complex or even contaminated plastic (e.g. food trays)
+- Complex or even contaminated plastic (e.g. food trays)

 Plaxx is not intended for use as fuel.
-It is a valuable building block in the circular economy and the plastics value chain, providing post-consumer recycled content for new plastic products in line with governmental targets.
+It is a valuable building block in the circular economy and the plastics value chain, providing recycled content for new plastic products in line with governmental targets.